Rampage World Tour: Release

+The home ports were published in Europe by GT Interactive.
 Shortly after the home ports were released, Rampage World Tour was exhibited at the JAMMA arcade show in Japan, but garnered little interest.
-The game would never be released in Japan.
+Despite this, the game was never released in Japan.

 Reception

 Next Generation reviewed the arcade version of the game.
 They derided the decision to continue using sprites for the graphics instead of polygons, concluding that "Rampage World Tour seems aimed at satisfying gamers' yearning for past titles like Space Invaders or Pac-Man.
 Fair enough, but all this remake will accomplish is to make gamers yearn for the original more than ever."

 Critics agreed that the console ports are nearly arcade-perfect, though some criticized the PlayStation and Saturn versions for supporting only two players instead of the three supported in the arcade version.
 However, they were divided about the game itself.
 Many hailed it as a fun revival of an arcade classic.
 For example, Shawn Smith wrote in Electronic Gaming Monthly that "There's nothing like sitting down and playing a good old-time game.
 It's even better to do it when it has been enhanced, but still has the same feel as the original."
 Despite giving the PlayStation version a score of only 5.7 out of 10, Jeff Gerstmann highly recommended the game due to its new gameplay tricks and larger levels, and said the only possible way to improve on it would be with three-player support.
 However, the majority criticized the game's 2D sidescrolling format as antiquated, and some further remarked that the simplicity and repetitiveness of the Rampage gameplay, while highly enjoyable in arcades, was not suited to the home console format.
 Adam Douglas explained in IGN that the Rampage series "was great for getting your aggressions out and then moving on.
 Why would you want to play this game for hours at a time?"
 Sega Saturn Magazine similarly held that "The coin-op was a great laugh for about ten minutes or so, but the lack of variety in the level design and the shallow nature of the gameplay meant that it soon grew quite tiresome.
 Despite the meagre improvements to the update, the very same criticisms can be levelled at Rampage World Tour."
+Even Smith showed a loss of enthusiasm in his review of the later Nintendo 64 version, now stating that the game is fun at first but quickly grows old.
+His co-reviewer John Ricciardi disagreed, saying that though the game lacks variety it can nonetheless be engrossing for hours on end.